Crashiff/FunctionsForRandomBoardControl/README.md

 Otherwise the function prints the board with the help of "Function 2", but ignores previously visited spots.
 If the path covers the whole board returns 2, otherwise returns 3.
 If the file doesn't exist it returns -1.

 ## Tester
-The tester is a main function file, it reads a board and a list of moves from a given text file. for each function the tester creates whatever the function needs according to the text files, and prints for each function weather it worked succesfully or not.
+The tester is a main function file, it reads a board and a list of moves from given text files matr.txt for the board and movesFile.txt. for each function the tester creates whatever the function needs according to the text files, and prints for each function weather it worked succesfully or not.